-At the end of this reporting period, the MO MFP program reported that 104 persons needed to be re-institutionalized.
-Most (N=89) were for less than 30 days, 7 were for more than 30 days and 8 have an undetermined length of stay.
-Six persons with a length of stay longer than 30 days reenrolled in the MO MFP program upon discharge.
-The majority of persons, who chose or had to return to an institutionalized setting, either did so for health-related issues that did not allow them to remain in the community, for deterioration in cognitive functioning or to meet spend down requirements.
+At the end of this reporting period, the MO MFP program reported that 66 persons needed to be re-institutionalized.
+Most (N=61) were for less than 30 days, Five were for more than 30 days and none had an undetermined length of stay.
+Five persons with a length of stay longer than 30 days re-enrolled in the MO MFP program upon discharge.
+The majority of persons, who chose or had to return to an institutionalized setting, either did so for health-related issues that did not allow them to remain in the community, for deterioration in cognitive functioning or to meet Medicaid spend down requirements.

 The results from the one and two-year Quality of Life Surveys suggest that the MO MFP program is accomplishing the goal of returning qualified individuals to the community and improving the quality of life for these participants.
-MO MFP participants have reported significant improvements in their living arrangements, life satisfaction, and choice and control over their lives that have been sustained over a two-year time span since leaving a long-term care institution.
+MO MFP participants have reported significant improvements in their living arrangements, life satisfaction, choice and control over their lives, being treated with respect and dignity by their support providers, and in person care that have been sustained over a two-year time span since leaving a long-term care institution.

 Some of the remaining domains measured by the QoLS have shown mixed results that have varied over time and across target groups.
-Persons leaving long term care facilities such as those in the Aged and Physically Disabled groups have reported significant improvements in their personal care upon returning to the community at both the one and two-year follow-up assessments.
-Individuals in the DD and DD/MI groups failed to report such changes at either the one or two-year assessment.
+Persons leaving long term care facilities such as those in the Aged and Physically Disabled and ID groups have reported significant improvements in their personal care upon returning to the community at both the one and two-year follow-up assessments.